hoellin/eg/README.md

 ## Introduction

-This GitHub Pages summarize some of my investigations on recent methods for genome-wide cell type specific identification of enhancer/gene relationships.
+This GitHub Pages summarize some investigations on recent methods for genome-wide cell type specific identification of enhancer/gene relationships.

 ## How to contribute?